ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-high-frequency/index.md

 The Cancelling Transactions feature guards against Duplicate Records.
 Duplicate records is the inverse of Lost Update.
 It results in records duplicating.

-Duplicate records occur when data is read from the server includes a new record (it's just in time), but the transaction for the new record is attempted after the Row Store finishes loading (transaction is applied).
+Duplicate records occur when data read from the server includes a new record (it's just in time), but the transaction for the new record is attempted after the Row Store finishes loading (transaction is applied).
 This results in the record appearing twice.

 Before a transaction is applied, the grid calls the `isApplyServerSideTransaction()` callback to give the application one last chance to cancel the transaction.